OB-lab/James-et-al.-2023-MolecularEcology/README.md

 ![alt text](https://github.com/OB-lab/James-et-al.-submission-to-Current-Biology/blob/main/Images/PerLocalityPCAs.png?raw=true)

-We chose PC2 for Lennox Head, PC2 for Cabarita Beach, and PC1 for Coffs Harbour.
+We chose PC2 for Lennox Head (LH), PC2 for Cabarita Beach, and PC1 for Coffs Harbour.

 We used R to calculate the outliers for each locality.
 R code (shown for LH population pair):